discrete-notes/discrete-notes.github.io/_posts/2021-11-19-contraction-sequences.md

 ![](../assets/cographe-algo-1.png){: .center-image width="50%"}

 Then we contract 1 and 2, which are false twins.
-And then 4 and 5 which are true twins.
-In the first case, we keep vertices in the solution.
+And then 4 and 5, which are true twins.
+In the first case, we keep both vertices in the solution.
 In the second case, we have to chose, and we keep 4 (arbitrarily).

 ![](../assets/cographe-algo-2.png){: .center-image width="50%"}